How is life in the USA: the view of an immigrant

 All parents try to make white beautiful teeth to their children.
 Money for braces and crowns are beginning to be deposited almost as much as with money for a university.
 And if in our country the emphasis is on the health of teeth, then it seems that Americans are focused on external beauty and aesthetics.

 Dental services in America are as expensive as medical care.
-But if the costs of the hospital can be covered by the insurance of the company you work for, then you will have to pay for the dentist yourself.
+But if the costs of the hospital can be covered by the insurance company you work for, then you will have to pay for the dental services yourself.
 Rare "labor" insurance covers dental services (you must be a very cool employee in a very good company).
 Therefore, our emigrants usually go home once a year to put their teeth in order.
-Even taking into account the insanely expensive prices for round-trip air tickets, it is more profitable to treat teeth in Russia than to do the same in the states.
+Even taking into account the insanely expensive prices for air tickets in both directions, dental treatment in Russia is more profitable than doing the same in the states.

 Expensive and low-quality hairdressing services